status-im/pm/notes/transcript16.md

 Oskar:  Well yeah, lying some smart contracts is that, then you have the bootstrap problem because how do you get to the blockchain if you don’t have boot nodes to blockchain so it’s kind of like a catch 22, if you rely on it for the initial bootstrap

-Igorm:  Yeah but then you can just think about just adding them to our JSON configuration files because if someone can run a node with the static IP for instance I can run my own digital ocean I still keep writing it from the chaos unicorn day and we can just add you know its node id because it won’t change IP or anything, it’s a virtual machine and I think a few other nodes from the core contributors would be cool so  maybe we can just gather people who want to run nodes more or less permanently and then just have a one PR to add them to pass aditional ones to our fleet files.
+Igorm:  Yeah but then you can just think about just adding them to our JSON configuration files because if someone can run a node with the static IP for instance I can run my own digital ocean I still keep writing it from the chaos unicorn day and we can just add you know its node id because it won’t change IP or anything, it’s a virtual machine and I think a few other nodes from the core contributors would be cool so  maybe we can just gather people who want to run nodes more or less permanently and then just have a one PR to add them to pass additional ones to our fleet files.

 Ricardo: So there is a difference from state of vision in these other peer to peer networks is that we don’t want full decentralization so I know that the DNS is really good and I think that it's it's not removing DNS because it's centralized but perhaps allowing multiple solutions and also maybe make it easy to implement your own extension that can allow a different type of boot nodes discovery so maybe if someone else figure out new anyway it's easy to just in this way